 The vast majority of online bingo players play for the pleasure of it and are in control of their spending and gaming time.
-A few, however, aren’t and if you suspect that you or someone you know might be in danger of becoming one of the up to 590,000 adults in the UK with some form of gambling problem, there are many ways to get help before it gets out of control.
+A few, however, aren’t and if you suspect that you or someone you know might be in danger of becoming one of the estimated hundreds of thousands of adults in the UK with some form of gambling problem, there are many ways to get help before it gets out of control.

 1) It’s meant to be fun!
 If you aren’t enjoying it, don’t play! (or, as the Senet Group put it – When the fun stops, STOP)

 2) Never, never, never gamble with any money that you can’t afford to lose (and that means lose the whole lot)

 We recommend deciding how much you want to spend and how frequently you want to spend it BEFORE signing up to a bingo site, and then sticking to those limits just as you would for any other form of entertainment.
 If you think you would find this hard to keep track of, ask the bingo site to set a deposit limit for you.
 Most sites will also let you set limits on play or on losses and some even provide helpful tools to help you keep track; even more bingo sites will be doing this in the future as it becomes part of UKGC regulations.

 Reputable sites will offer an escalating range of measures:

 1) Temporary time out – essentially, you can ask the site to freeze your account and ban you for a few days.
 This is less formal than a self-exclusion but can be a good first measure if you think you may have a problem and need some time and space to think it over.
 From October 2015, bingo sites have been required to offer this for a variety of time periods.